 HF9701 Advanced Creative Writing: Chinese Prose

-This course places special emphasis on intensive practice of Chinese prose.
-Students are required to have hands-on practice in writing various styles of prose.
-The objective of this course is to guide students into producing Chinese prose which possess creativity and to encourage them to publish their works.
-This course can only be offered to those students who have successfully completed HF9101 Introduction to Chinese Creative Writing and HF9201 Creative Writing: Chinese Prose.
+This course focuses on intensive practice of Chinese prose.
+You are required to have hands-on practice in writing various styles of prose.
+The objective of this course is to guide you into producing Chinese prose which possess creativity and to encourage you to publish your works.

 HF9801 Advanced Creative Writing: Chinese Fiction

-This course places special emphasis on intensive practice of Chinese prose.
-Students are required to have hands-on practice in writing various genres of fiction.
-The objective of this course is to guide students into producing Chinese fiction which possess creativity and to encourage them to publish their works.
-This course can only be offered to those students who have successfully completed HF9101 Introduction to Chinese Creative Writing and HF9301 Creative Writing: Chinese Fiction.
+This course places special emphasis on intensive practice of Chinese fiction.
+You are required to have hands-on practice in writing various genres of fiction.
+The objective of this course is to guide you into producing Chinese fiction which possess creativity and to encourage you to publish your works.

 HF9901 Chinese Media Writing

 This course teaches the techniques of writing news and reportage in Chinese.
-It focuses on guiding students in how to use Chinese to engage in richly factual, professional, and creative media writing of various forms.
-These include interview writing, news features, investigative reporting, precision news writing, radio and TV news writing, and Internet news writing.
-This course will incorporate various current affairs in discussions to enhance student sensitivity to wordings found in all types of news and reportage in the Chinese context.
-At the same time, it will train students to complete news reports written in precise and succinct language to a deadline in class.
+It focuses on guiding you to use Chinese to engage in richly factual, professional, and creative media writing of various forms.
+These include interview writing, news features, precision news writing, investigative reporting, radio and TV news writing, and Internet news writing.
+This course will incorporate various current affairs in discussions to enhance your sensitivity to wordings found in all types of news and reportage in the Chinese context.
+As a result of this course, you will learn to complete news reports written in precise and succinct language to a deadline in class.